It just got easier to Slack on Ubuntu and other Linux distributions, without needing to download installers or run commands.

 Slack isn’t new to Ubuntu per se (it’s been available for Linux for a while) but you’ve needed to head out and download a package from the web and then install it manually.

 But now an official Slack Snap app is available on the Ubuntu Store, meaning it’s deliciously simple to install the app on Ubuntu and (in theory) a slate of other Linux distributions too.

-To install Slack on Ubuntu from the Ubuntu Software app click this button:
+To install Slack on Ubuntu 18.04 LTS or later using the Snap package just pop open the Ubuntu Software app and search for the app by name, or press this button: